Soil Sampling for Nutrients, Heavy Metals and Pesticides

 Here is an example of lab results from a clean agricultural parcel in Sonoma County.

 Heavy metals and pesticides in soil do have clear exposure pathways to building occupants.
-Wind blown dust, hand-to-mouth through gardening, and air infiltration from the crawlspace are three pathways that come to mind.
-Unless you’ve had soil testing for heavy metals, pesticides under your home, I strongly discourage anyone from entering a crawlspace without at least a half-face respirator and some protective clothing so you don’t inhale contaminated dust or cross-contaminate indoors from dust on your cloths.
+Windblown dust, hand-to-mouth through gardening and air infiltration from the crawlspace are three pathways that come to mind.
+Unless you’ve had soil testing for heavy metals, pesticides under your home, I strongly discourage anyone from entering a crawlspace without at least a half-face respirator and some protective clothing so you don’t inhale contaminated dust or cross-contaminate indoors from dust on your clothes.

 Thanks for tuning in!